High 'n' Dry: Music

 The album's music has been described as heavy metal and hard rock.

+The track "On Through the Night" is considered by some to be among the heaviest glam metal tracks.
+Revolver said frontman Joe Elliott "sounds like a stray cat in heat" in the recording, drawing comparisons to Brian Johnson of AC/DC.

 This album contained the power ballad "Bringin' On the Heartbreak" and the instrumental "Switch 625", examples of their signature sound style prevalent in their next album Pyromania.
 High 'n' Dry stayed on the Billboard 200 chart for 123 weeks.

 Reissue

 High 'n' Dry was reissued on 31 May 1984 with two bonus tracks: